 Recycling and cost effectiveness are also important issues in JPK’s environmental policy.
 We minimize waste by encouraging the exchange and reuse of equipment and materials between departments and pay attention to the economical use of resources like electrical power or paper for print.

-- JPK reports on how researchers at the Free University of Berlin are using the NanoWizard® ULTRA Speed AFM to study carbon-based…
+- JPK reports on research of the Mestroni Lab at the University of Colorado Denver which use the JPK NanoWizard® AFM to help…